kobolabs/epub-spec/README.md

 **iOS:** Avenir, Baskerville, Cochin, Georgia, Helvetica, Optima, Palatino, Trebuchet, Verdana.

-**Windows 8:** Cambria, Calibri, Georgia, SegoeUI, Times New Roman, Trebuchet MS, Verdana.
+**Windows:** Cambria, Calibri, Georgia, SegoeUI, Times New Roman, Trebuchet MS, Verdana.

 ### Obfuscated Fonts Are Not Currently Supported by the Kobo CMS
 Non-sideloaded titles with obfuscated fonts will display the reading platform’s default font instead of the intended font.
 As a result all Fixed Layout titles with obfuscated fonts are likely to fail QA.
 However, work is underway at Kobo to support obfuscated fonts and render these titles correctly.